-Buhari Seeks Improved Relationship with Legislature - THISDAYLIVE
+Buhari Seeks Improved Relationship With Legislature - THISDAYLIVE

-President Muhammadu Buhari on Monday expressed worry over the recurring controversy between the executive and legislature, stressing that there is no evidence of collaboration leading to the passage of the 2018 Appropriation bill by the National Assembly.
+President Muhammadu Buhari on Tuesday, expressed worry over the recurring controversy between the executive and the legislature, stressing that there was no evidence of collaboration, leading to the passage of the 2018 Appropriation Bill by the National Assembly.

 He said a stronger relationship between both arms of government was inevitable in the interest of the country.

-Speaking at the opening of the maiden Open Week of the National Assembly, Buhari, who was represented by Secretary to the Government of the Federation (SGF), Mr. Boss Mustapha, however, expressed hope that the open day will afford Nigerians the opportunity to discuss the oversight role of parliament with a view to fine-tuning it.
+Speaking at the opening of the maiden Open Week of the National Assembly, Buhari, who was represented by the Secretary to the Government of the Federation (SGF), Mr. Boss Mustapha, however, expressed hope that the open day would afford Nigerians the opportunity to discuss the process of over-sighting role of parliament with a view to fine-tuning it.

 The president also stressed the need for both the executive and legislature to be determined in working closely while respecting the rule of law.